 Chapter 1.
 Installing OpenShift Lightspeed

-The installation process for Red Hat OpenShift Lightspeed consists of two main tasks: installing the Lightspeed Operator and configuring the Lightspeed Service to interact with the large language model (LLM) provider.
+Enable OpenShift Lightspeed in your cluster by installing the OpenShift Lightspeed Operator and configuring the Service to interact with a large language model (LLM) provider.

 You can configure Red Hat Enterprise Linux AI or Red Hat OpenShift AI as the LLM provider for the OpenShift Lightspeed Service.
 Either LLM provider can use a server or inference service that processes inference queries.